ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 description: ""
 ---

 Our first cohort of the [rOpenSci Champions Program](/champions/) has now completed the first phase of their training.
+One of the goals of this program was to ensure that all participants gained new skills and understanding.
+We wanted to support Champions and Mentors, but also those who applied to the program but were not selected.
+Therefore we ensured that all groups had access to different training opportunities.

-In this article, we share the curriculum created for the champions, mentors, and applicants, and what we learned in this pilot.
+In this article, we share the curriculum created for the Champions, Mentors, and non-selected applicants, as well as what we learned during this pilot.

 ## Training for the Champions

-We planned a six-week training that covered the following topics:
+We planned six weeks of training that covered the following topics:

 * how to plan and facilitate engaging and inclusive workshops to support participants’ success,
 * knowledge of various channels through which new members can engage in and contribute to rOpenSci and R projects, and